jbock-java/jbock/README.md

 ### That's cool, but we can do better

-Printing a stacktrace usually means that an unexpected condition that has caused our program to crash.
+Printing a stacktrace usually means that an unexpected condition has caused our program to crash.
 But there's no reason to crash here.

 We will now use jbock to print a better error message for the user.
 We start by defining an abstract class `Args`, which represents the two mandatory arguments to our program: